Impact

 Risk and Exploitability

-The CVSS score of 6.3 reflects the medium severity of this prototype‑pollution‑based confused‑deputy flaw.
-No EPSS score is available, indicating that specific exploit popularity data is not published, and the vulnerability is not listed in the CISA KEV catalog.
-Because the malicious payload is transmitted through a public webhook HTTP endpoint, the likely attack vector is external over the network, allowing an attacker to send a crafted request and inject arbitrary properties that are then executed by downstream nodes.
+The CVSS score of 6.3 indicates medium severity.
+No EPSS score is available and the vulnerability is not listed in the CISA KEV catalog.
+Based on the description, the likely attack vector is external over the network: an attacker can send a crafted HTTP request to a public webhook endpoint and inject arbitrary properties that are subsequently processed by downstream nodes, enabling unintended execution with the workflow owner's credentials.

 OpenCVE Enrichment